 Informing the credit card company that you no longer have the card, or that you have lost control over it, immediately ends your liability if it is improperly used in the future, so act quickly!
 (This is the relevant section of the Business Practices and Consumer Protection Act that applies here.)
 You can do this by telephone, but you may want to follow up with a written statement.
 Keep a copy of your communication and the way you delivered it so you can prove that you advised the company of the card loss.
 Once you notify your credit card provider, it becomes the responsibility of the credit card company to ensure that it no longer approves any charges on your account.

 Even if your lost or stolen credit card WAS used before you informed your credit card company, you may not be liable for all the fraudulent charges.
 If your card was used:

-- With your PIN and not at an ATM, you are responsible for a maximum of $50.
+- Not at an ATM, you are responsible for a maximum of $50.

 - With your PIN and at an ATM, you are responsible for the entire amount.